spitschan/ShapeToolbox/doc/source/qs-material.rst

 Setting material properties
 ===========================

+TODO.

-Note that you can also set these when rendering with Radiance.
+(Note that you can also set these when rendering with Radiance.)